Get

 Image By: BetterPhoto, Shutterstock

 No matter where your dog has an injury, you can always try putting a dressing over it to keep your dog from licking it.
-Just like dog clothing, many dogs will still try to get under the dressing to get to the injury, but for smaller injuries and dogs that aren’t quite as persistent, it might be a better option than a cone or inflatable collar.
+Like dog clothing, many dogs will still try to get under the dressing to get to the injury, but for smaller injuries and dogs that aren’t quite as persistent, it might be a better option than a cone or inflatable collar.

 Final Thoughts